vandycknick/nvd.codes/2021/2021-03-28-hack-the-box-luanne.md

 | -I       | Causes httpd to use the given port instead of the default one.                                                   |
 | -U       | Causes httpd to switch to the given user                                                                         |

-The interesting thing here is `-u`, which allows access to user directories by using a URL in the form of `/~user/`. `-U`, on the other hand, runs the service under a different user.
+The interesting thing here is the `-u` flag, which allows access to user directories by using a URL in the form of `/~user/`. `-U`, on the other hand, runs the service under a different user.
 So let's have a look at the service running on port `3001`.
 It requires some form of authentication, but we already managed to crack a password, lets see if that one works:

 ```sh
 $ curl -u webapi_user:iamthebest localhost:3001/~r.michaels/